With a majority of American citizens set to receive stimulus checks, there is no better time to reach out to voters about Universal Basic Income.

 But perhaps the most valuable aspect of deep canvassing might be that it builds empathy on both sides.
 People who volunteer to deep-canvas already have a high level of empathy, but they don’t often find opportunities in social situations to speak to people who hold opposite views.
 With adequate support and training, deep canvassers develop a high level of emotional intelligence and become valuable assets to the community.

 We are currently in research and development for deep canvassing specifically designed for UBI advocacy.
-Our first step is Friends and Family Phone Banking, scheduled to launch by the end of May.
+Our first step is pandemic UBI phone banking, in which volunteers will be calling their friends and family to find out how they feel about UBI, now that its concept has become familiar to many Americans.
 Make sure to sign up for our newsletter to receive updates.

 Photo:Jeffrey Fountain/Courtesy of Los Angeles LGBT Center